iusehooks/redhooks/README.md

 * `dispatch` The dispatch function available on your Redhooks store.

 #### Action creator
-An action creator is a function that creates an action.
+An action creator is a function that creates action.

 ```js
 type ActionCreator = (...args: any) => Action | AsyncAction